Rohit7218patil/Internship-in-Samrudh-pharmaceutical-pvt-ltd-Boisar-/README.md

-# Industrial-training-Report-2
+Internship in samrudh pharmaceutical pvt Boisar
-This is my second industrial training Report on Samrudh pharmaceutical pvt Ltd Boisar
+This is my second Intership Report on Samrudh pharmaceutical pvt Ltd Boisar